UNINETTSigma2/documentation/storage/storagesystems.md

-# Storage areas on Fram and Saga
+# Storage areas on HPC clusters

 Projects and users receive different areas to store files and other data.
 Some areas are used for temporary files during job execution